Designed for preKindergarten

 Below is an overview of the “standard” program activities to assist you with integrating this field experience into the classroom experiences.
 This will change due to weather, the volume of students, or communication with environmental educators.
 Click here for a sample schedule (will vary depending on the number of classes).

 Leaf Shape and Color Exploration Walk - Using shape cards we explore looking for leaves in the shapes of star, heart, oval, cat, and fan.
 Students may also do color comparisons with paint chips, describing, comparing, and contrasting their findings.
 While exploring, we think about tree needs and discuss evidence that trees are living things.
-We also use our other senses, listening to leaves and the creatures in the trees, touching leaves and bark pointed out by Blandy Educators, and possibly smelling in the herb garden.
+We also use our other senses, listening to leaves and the creatures in the trees, touching leaves and bark pointed out by Blandy Educators.

-Discovery Tree - Students sit on felt leaf shapes and tree cookies around a child-sized model tree.
+Tree Habitats Poem - Students sit on felt leaf shapes and tree cookies around a model tree.
 Each student gets to hold a felt model of an animal in the poem.
 As their creature is mentioned, they come up to place their organism in the described space of the tree.
 We then admire to wonder at the diversity of animals that can live in one tree.

 Literacy Resources and Suggested Activities